 *My visit to The Grand Floridian The Villas at Disney’s Grand Floridian Resort and Spa was complimentary.
 However, I was brought down to check out Disney’s Golden Oak luxury community.
 I was not compensated for this review in any way other than the room itself.
 During my stay most of my meals were during press meetings.
 My tickets to Disney World were courtesy of JetBlue*

-Also be sure to check out my sneak peek at the Four Seasons Orlando at Walt Disney World.
+Also be sure to check out my insider and luxury expert review of the Four Seasons Orlando at Walt Disney World.